 The EU requests member states to equip their citizens with the necessary digital competences to strengthen their employability and competitiveness in general.
 Statistics suggest that 37 % of the EU workforce have insufficient digital skills and13 % assessed as having none at all (Digital Scoreboard EC for 2015).
 And even if employees are already familiar with digital devices and applications due to private use it does not mean that they can apply those appropriately at work.
 Companies demand other or further vocational, digital skills, namely related to handling (big) data, data protection or digital marketing.
 As we identified a gap between privately acquired and vocationally required digital skills across Europe we see a strong need to carry out his project transnationally.
 We apply the “DigComp” assessment tool to analyze the supply and demand of digital competences of staff in SMEs exemplified by the two sectors commerce and trade.

 We will document our findings in a recommendation for action for relevant SMEs.
 Competences must be acquired and trained.
-For this reason our recommendations will also include issues of teaching and learning directly at the work place.
+For this reason, our recommendations will also include issues of teaching and learning directly at the workplace.
 While doing their job people mostly learn informally, e.g. exchanging knowledge and experiences with colleagues or studying a topic on their own (self-directed learning) – often supported by digital means.
 These forms of work-based-learning require a supportive environment and an embedding in the companies’ corporate culture.
-We intent to support SMEs on their way to promote the development of informal digital competences of their staff and to include digital “learning” at the work place proactively.
+We intend to support SMEs on their way to promote the development of informal digital competences of their staff and to include digital “learning” at the workplace proactively.